davido/gerrit-buildbot-plugin/src/main/resources/Documentation/config-buildbot.md

 * no build job is pending for this patch set

 `project.NAME.reviewerGroupName`
-:       Group name for `positive_review` trigger strategie.
-For this strategie this
+:       Group name for `positive_review` trigger strategy.
+For this strategy this
         option is mandatory.
 For all other strategies this option is ignored.

 `project.NAME.branch`